 In tandem with its support of the WTO, Singapore advocates that trade efforts are undertaken in the regional context such as APEC (Asia Pacific Economic Cooperation), ASEM (Asia-Europe Meeting) and ASEAN (Association of Southeast Asian Nations), as well as bilateral Free Trade Agreements (FTAs) to accelerate the momentum of trade liberalization and strengthen the multilateral trading system.
 It has actively pursued a few legally binding arrangements with trading partners.
 The ASEAN Economic Community (AEC) aims to create a single enlarged market of 600 million people and recognizing that regional economic integration is a dynamic and ongoing process, has initiated two studies for the AEC Blueprint 2025.

 The U.S.-Singapore Free Trade Agreement (FTA) has been in effect since 2004.
-Singapore also has many bilateral and regional FTAs including with Australia, China, Costa Rica, India, Japan, Jordan, New Zealand, South Korea, Panama, Peru, Sri Lanka, European Union, United Kingdom and Turkey.
-Singapore is a participant in the Regional Comprehensive Economic Partnership regional trade negotiations, which include the ten Association of Southeast Asian Nations (ASEAN) countries plus Australia, China, Japan, Korea, India and New Zealand.
+Singapore also has many bilateral and regional FTAs including with Australia, China, Costa Rica, India, Japan, Jordan, New Zealand, Republic of Korea, Panama, Peru, Sri Lanka, European Union, United Kingdom and Turkey.
+Singapore is a participant in the Regional Comprehensive Economic Partnership regional trade negotiations, which include the ten Association of Southeast Asian Nations (ASEAN) countries plus Australia, China, Japan, Republic of Korea, India and New Zealand.